Fax machine, black fabric, black pens and pencils, white paper, paper fasteners, fishing wire, optional audio, presentation and performance elements.

 ACT UP: Thirty Years Fighting AIDS, University of York, 2.6.17

 The Queers Are Revolting!, People’s History Museum, Manchester, 10.8.17

 QUEER ART SHOW #5, The Penthouse, Manchester, 24–29.8.17

-Contributions are invited to this piece.
-All work should be in black only and can be ‘faxed’ to firstname.lastname@example.org or posted (address on request).
-If you have an event related to HIV/AIDS and would like to host the work as part of it, please get in contact.
-The next appearance of the work will be at the ACT UP Conference at York University on June 2nd.
-The first public exhibition of the work is intended to take place in Manchester on World AIDS Day, December 1st 2017.
+Contributions are actively sought and invited to the work.
+All work should be in black only and can be scanned and emailed to email@example.com or originals posted (address available on request).
+If you have an event related to HIV/AIDS and would like to host the work as part of it, please get in touch.

 I’m obsessed with cover versions, not just who covers which music and when and why, but what a cover version actually is: a recital, an interpretation, a reinvention, a challenge, an impersonation?